Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

-In particular, we can restrict to the cases where no $\psi$-class is included, and call the corresponding quantities by \emph{primary Gromov-Witten correlation functions}.
+In particular, we can restrict to the cases where no $\psi$-class is included and call the corresponding quantities by \emph{primary GW correlation functions}.
 In this paper we shall occasionally call the GW correlation functions simply by \emph{correlators}.\\

-One way to phrase the folklore conjecture for CY 1-folds is as follows: \begin{mainconjecture} The ancestor Gromov-Witten correlation functions of Calabi-Yau 1-folds defined in \eqref{GW-correlation} are quasi-modular forms. \end{mainconjecture}
+One way to phrase the folklore conjecture for the CY 1-folds is as follows: \begin{mainconjecture} The GW correlation functions of CY 1-folds defined in \eqref{GW-correlation} are quasi-modular forms. \end{mainconjecture}

-A similar conjecture for \emph{descendant Gromov-Witten correlation functions} was solved for elliptic curves by \cite{Eskin:2001, Okunkov:2002} which included the earlier results by \cite{Dijkgraaf:1995, Kaneko:1995} as a special case.
-Explicit formulas in terms of quasi-modular forms were given in \cite{Bloch:2000}.
-By carefully analyzing the Givental-Teleman formula \cite{Givental:2001, Teleman:2012}, Milanov and Ruan \cite{Milanov:2011} proved a similar statement for \emph{ancestor correlation functions}, which are mirror to the ancestor Gromov-Witten correlation functions of elliptic orbifold $\mathcal{X}_r$ with $r=3,4,6$ respectively, see \cite{Milanov:2011, Krawitz:2011}, from a global B-model of the universal unfoldings of simple elliptic singularities $E_6^{1,1}, E_7^{1,1},$ and $E_8^{1,1}$ \cite{Saito:1974}.
-So the above conjecture holds for the orbifolds $\mathcal{X}_{r},r=3,4,6$.
+By carefully analyzing the Givental-Teleman formula \cite{Givental:2001, Teleman:2012}, Milanov and Ruan \cite{Milanov:2011} proved a similar statement for \emph{ancestor correlation functions}, which are mirror \cite{Milanov:2011, Krawitz:2011, Satake:2011} to the ancestor GW correlation functions of elliptic orbifold $\mathcal{X}_r$ with $r=3,4,6$ respectively, from a global B-model of the universal unfoldings of simple elliptic singularities $E_6^{1,1}, E_7^{1,1},$ and $E_8^{1,1}$ \cite{Saito:1974}.
+So the above conjecture holds for the elliptic orbifolds $\mathcal{X}_{r}, r=3,4,6$.
 Unfortunately, their method fails for the elliptic orbifold $\mathcal{X}_2$ because such a (higher genus) mirror construction does not exist for $\mathcal{X}_2$.
-Various studies on orbifold GW theory and mirror symmetry of elliptic orbifolds can be found in, for example, \cite{Satake:2011, Krawitz:2011, Milanov:2011, Li:2011mi, Basalaev:2013, Hong:2014, Lau:2014}.\\

-We will prove the conjecture in this paper.
-Our new addition to this topic is the proof of an equivalence relation\footnote{For the $\mathcal{X}_{2}$ case this was already observed by \cite{Satake:2011}.} between certain \emph{WDVV equations} for the genus zero primary GW correlation functions and \emph{Ramanujan identities} for the corresponding quasi-modular forms, which then leads to a systematical proof of the conjecture in genus zero for the elliptic orbifolds $\mathcal{X}_{r},r=2,3,4,6$.
-The conjecture at higher genus follows from a genus reduction procedure including the use of more sophisticated tautological relations and the dimension formula \eqref{dim-virt}.
-The genus reduction technique applies to the elliptic curve case, that is $r=1$ case, as well.
-Our method is thus based on techniques purely from the A-model and does not use ingredients from mirror symmetry.\\